niravmaheshwari/ScenicTextSearch/README.md

 # ScenicTextSearch

-The ScenicTextSearch searches for text in a picture and seaches for the text on google.
+The ScenicTextSearch searches for text in a picture and searches for the text on google.
 It requires active internet connection.